zkry/go-sea.el/README.md

 GoLand would provide.
 It is intended that you would use go-sea in addition to a language server.
-The language server would provide the core functions of what would be expected from an IDE while go-sea provides the missing pieces.  **If you have any ideas, definitely make a feature requset.
+The language server would provide the core functions of what would be expected from an IDE while go-sea provides extra refactorings.  **If you have any ideas, definitely make a feature request.
 I'd love to hear them**.

 ## Feature List